-Simon tells his story of how mental illness affected his family
+Simon’s story tells how mental challenges affected his family

 “Well it’s impacted my life big time in the sense that it’s changed my social life, in the sense that I found that I had to look after 3 children who had a mental illness.
 The hardest thing I guess is to explain to a 10 year old what is happening to him when he is having an episode.
 I really didn’t know what to do.
 I found that using common sense and a lot of patience and a lot of listening helped me to cope with what was happening and understand what was going on.
 It has taught me, I guess patience.
 I found it really hard to talk to anyone about it.